 Q:1- How are the roads and trekking paths in Yamunotri?

-Ans: Since the 2013 Uttarakhand disaster it’s important for tourists to check road conditions before visiting Yamunotri.
-The road to Hanuman Chatti is in good condition, and the trek is well-maintained.
-Avoid traveling in the monsoon and make sure to follow safety instructions from locals.
+Ans: Since the 2013 Uttarakhand disaster, it is important for tourists to check road conditions before visiting Yamunotri.
+The road to Hanuman Chatti is in good condition, and the trek from Janki Chatti is well-maintained.
+Avoid traveling in the monsoon and follow safety instructions from locals.

 Q:2- Which trekking route is the most famous in Yamunotri?

-Ans: Barkot is a great spot for trekking.
-It is a medium level trek with amazing views of trees and nature.
+Ans: The Janki Chatti to Yamunotri Temple trek (5–6 km) is the main route.
+Barkot is also a good base for trekking — it is a medium level trek with amazing views of trees and surrounding nature.

 Q:3- How long does it take to visit all the places in Yamunotri?